ICODENCREATE/skills-communicate-using-markdown/index.md

 ``` javascript
 var myVar = "Hello, world!";
 ```
+- [ ] Finish Assignment-3
+- [ ] Create Hyperlinks for the repositories.
+- [ ] convert file to pdf.

 Edited the file and added 3 different headers.
 Added an image.
 Added a code example.
+Added a task list.